 Michael R. Woodford, Lyle S. Hallman Faculty of Social Work, Wilfrid Laurier University

-eBooks cannot be downloaded to your device or desktop outside of the RedShelf Reader or to other eReading apps
+eBooks cannot be downloaded to your device/desktop outside of the RedShelf e-Reader App, and cannot be printed in full.

-To learn more about our digital products please view our ebooks FAQ page.
+To learn more about our digital products please view our Customer Support page.

 What is a Reflowable ebook?